stringydave/Test-PendingRestart/README.md

 return: 0   no Pending Restart detected
 return: 1   Pending Restart detected

-I just wanted something simple which I could use in scripts running on workstaitons to tell if a Restart is Pending
+I just wanted something simple which I could use in scripts running on workstations to tell if a Restart is Pending

 There seem to be lots of scripts to query remote servers, but I could only find a few to just query the local machine